-The child care subsidy is a need-based award.
+The child care subsidy is need-based funding.
 Eligibility is based on a formula including a student’s Cost of Attendance (including tuition and fees, room and board, books and supplies and personal and miscellaneous expenses) less contributions from income and assets and other sources of financial aid.
 All income and assets are documented on the Free Application for Federal Student Aid, or FAFSA, which is used to calculate financial aid awards.

 The GSI stipend is considered regular income, whereas a fellowship stipend is considered financial aid, so the two are treated differently in the formula.
 Earnings are reported on the FAFSA and used to calculate a student contribution, allowing certain offsets for living expenses based on federally established standards.
 Financial aid, such as GSI tuition waivers and fellowships, reduce financial need on a dollar-for-dollar basis.

 This might include graduate students receiving grants for travel and dissertations or undergraduates receiving a scholarship.
 These resources could affect eligibility and should always be reported to the Office of Financial Aid.
 However, many graduate students may have additional, related costs that can lessen or eliminate this impact.
 Document these costs and submit them to our office for review.
 Be proactive by reporting any grant to our office and carefully document expenses relating to it.